Tips to Elevate Your Camping Experience

 Break away from camp to explore your surroundings.

-8. Hygiene.
-Hygiene.
-Hygiene.
 Nothing brings a stop to the fun like sickness that spreads throughout the campsite.
-Remember to wash your hands, dishes and separate trash and soiled items from food prep areas to prevent the spread of illness.
+Remember to wash your hands and dishes, and separate trash and soiled items from food prep areas to prevent the spread of illness.
+If you can pre-cook any meat before you go, you'll eliminate the risk of dealing with raw meat at camp.

-Yes, it involves a little extra thought and planning, but by adding just a few creature comforts, you can elevate your camping experience and make it even more memorable.
+With just a little extra thought and planning to add a few more creature comforts, you can elevate your camping experience and make it even more memorable.
 With the right gear, planning, and mindset, you can make the most of your time in the great outdoors.

-Check out our blog regarding the Three Fs of Camping for a refresher on how to be a considerate camper and also check out our top picks for the best travel/camping gear this summer
+Check out our blog on the Three Fs of Camping on how to be a considerate camper, and check out our summer collection for the best Merino wool travel/camping gear.

 0 comments